 Groundwater seepage impacts construction, maintenance and long term performance of highways and highway structures, geotechnical, civil hydrogeological and mining engineering projects, necessitating seepage analysis.
-It is clear that excessive and uncontrolled subsurface water can have devastating consequences, resulting in pavement failure, slope failure and failed projects as the goals of the client are not met.
+It is clear that excessive and uncontrolled subsurface water can have devastating consequences, resulting in pavement failure, light flooding, slope failure and failed projects as the goals of the client are not met.

 Highways that have not controlled for subsurface and subpavement water during planning and construction will suffer poor long term performance with strong economic consequences.
 There are many sources of groundwater that can enter pavement subsurface: